De-industrialisation of India: Mughal Empire

-Post-Mughal era
+Maratha Empire

 The decline of the Mughal Empire led to problems of aggregate supply for Indian manufactured goods.
 The fragmentation of the Empire resulting in power vacuums that resulted in wars, raiding, looting, tax farming, increased transportation costs, and as a result grain prices, and nominal wages, increasing manufactured goods prices.

 A number of the succeeding entities, like the Maratha Empire, would establish new industrial bases across the region, to replicate the Arab and European technologies exhibited by their merchant companies.
 The Maratha's creating a shipbuilding industry, with Arab and Portuguese assistance, in order to create their own fleet of hybrid ships, like the Grab, and the armaments for a Maratha Navy.
 As were factories established to hilt Firangi swords, for armies, from imported stock European blades.
 These industrial centers thrived until their sponsors were defeated, by the East India Company, over a series of wars.

 The GDP per capita of India, as a percent of the British level, declined during the seventeenth and eighteenth century period from over 60% of the British level to 15% by 1871.
 The period from 1600 to 1871 saw an annual population growth rate of 0.22%.
 In comparison to other nations, industry and commerce grew rapidly during the same phase, driven by exports to Europe.

 This led to the steady reduction in GDP per capita during this period before stabilizing a bit in the 19th century.

 The period from 1780 to 1860 saw a dynamic shift in India's economy from a world leading processed goods exporter to the extraction and export of raw materials to Britain and buyer of manufactured goods from Britain.
 The leading export of fine cotton silk was shifted to colonially extracted raw materials including opium, indigo and raw cotton.